gitlevich/thinking-about-agents/1-why-your-agent-gets-captured.md

 contrast — triggers a minimal agent: investigate the disturbance.
 Short trajectory that should complete and return to observer.
 But sometimes an edge in the investigation leads somewhere.
 Association triggers association.
 Generation begins.
 The bookcase pulled 2008, which pulled storage, which pulled the old apartment, which pulled the new one, which pulled the death.
 None of those steps felt like a choice.
-That was the topology expressing itself through the bandwidth it had.
+That was the topology expressing itself through the attention it had.

-I use "bandwidth" as a single abstract resource standing in for attention, energy, and compute — distinct but usually moving together.
+In this model, attention is a single abstract resource standing in for energy and compute — distinct but usually moving together.
 Generation competes with everything else for this resource, including the meta-cognitive process that could interrupt generation.
 Call it the regulator.
 The regulator monitors whether the current trajectory is productive and can cut the narrative to return to observer.

-But the regulator needs bandwidth to run.
+But the regulator needs attention to run.

 Heavy narrative starves it.
 The process that should interrupt capture gets outcompeted by the capture itself.
 Full capture means the regulator has nothing to execute with.
 You ride until convergence.